hueitan/javascript-sdk-design/README.md

 [BrowserSync](http://www.browsersync.io) makes your tweaking and testing faster by synchronising file changes and interactions across multiple devices.
 It’s wicked-fast and totally free.

 It really helps alot if you need to test your sdk result in multiple cross devices.
 Try it =)

+### Page Visibility API

+Sometimes, your SDK wants to detect the user is whether focus your page.
+Try the polyfills  [visibly.js](https://github.com/addyosmani/visibly.js) and [visibilityjs](https://github.com/ai/visibilityjs).

 ## Book to Read

 1. [Third-Party Javascript](http://thirdpartyjs.com)